jairosoft-com/template-expressjs-typescript-mongodb-pgsql-2025/ai-docs/A_Human_and_AI-Friendly_Project_Template_for_ExpressJS.md

   5. Finally, it exports the fully configured `app` instance.
 * **`server.ts`:** This is the executable entry point of the microservice.
   1. It imports the `app` instance from `app.ts` and the `config` object from `/config`.
-  2. It establishes connections to backing services, such as the database.
+  2. It establishes connections to backing services, such as the database via Prisma Client.
   3. It starts the HTTP server by calling `app.listen(config.port,...)`.
   4. It implements graceful shutdown logic.
 It listens for system signals like `SIGTERM` (sent by container orchestrators) and `SIGINT` (from Ctrl+C).
-Upon receiving a signal, it stops accepting new requests, waits for existing requests to finish, closes the database connection, and then exits the process cleanly.
+Upon receiving a signal, it stops accepting new requests, waits for existing requests to finish, closes the Prisma Client connection, and then exits the process cleanly.
 This is a non-negotiable feature for robust, containerized applications.

 ## **Section 3: Engineering for Production-Grade Quality**